h2oai/tutorials/H2O/introduction-to-machine-learning-with-h2o-3-classification/introduction-to-machine-learning-with-h2o-3-classification.md

 We will first find one of the most important parameters for an RF, which is the maximum depth.

-**`max_depth`** defines the number of nodes along the longest path from the start of the tree to the farthest leaf node.
+**`max_depth`:** defines the number of nodes along the longest path from the start of the tree to the farthest leaf node.
 Higher values will make the model more complex and can lead to overfitting.
 Setting this value to 0 specifies no limit.
 This value defaults to 20.
 We will first look for the best value for the **max_depth;** this would save us some computational time when we tune the other parameters.
 As we mentioned before, we will use a slightly different approach for the grid search.
 We are going to instantiate each parameter for the grid search, and then pass each one into it.

 ``` python
 #Grid Search Parameters